 Our clients have the word

 What makes Del Canto Chambers the right choice for you?

-Del Canto Chambers provides dual-qualified, multi-lingual tax lawyers, who have worked on over 500 cases throughout Europe, the Middle East, Latin America and Asia, making us the counsel of choice for London-based and international clients, corporations, solicitors and tax advisers.
+Del Canto Chambers’ dual-qualified, multilingual tax lawyers have handled over 500 complex cases from Europe, the Middle East, Latin America, and Asia.
+Discerning London-based and international clients, corporations, solicitors, and tax advisors count on our expertise.

 GET IN TOUCH

-Let us guide you on our services for private clients and families
+Let us Guide you on our service for the Beckham Rule

 Articles & News

 At Del Canto Chambers we are always sharing our knowledge and act as an active voice across different media.
 The following articles and news are related to and relevant for Real Estate Sale & Purchase and Spanish Tax Law.